michaelfriedman/trailquest/README.md

 ## Future Plans

-Rebuild with Redux for state management.
+Rebuild with Redux and Redux Sagas for state management.
 Rebuild as a Universal application with Next.js.

 ## Issues & Contributions